ktmeaton/ncov-recombinant/README.md

 ## SLURM

-The workflow can be dispatched using the SLURM job submission system.
+The `ncov-recombinant` tutorial workflow can be dispatched using the SLURM job submission system.
 In `profiles/hpc`, modify the `partition` name in `default-resources` according to your system partition.
 Then dispatch the workflow using the following command, where `MyPartition` is replaced with your local value:

 ```bash
 bash scripts/slurm.sh --profile profiles/hpc --partition MyPartition